apyd/2048-game/README.md

 * Game available on desktop and mobile devices (it handles touch swipe gestures on mobile screen)
 * End game provides details such as number of moves performed, game duration and score.
 * Best user score is stored in LocalStorage and it's different for each board size.

+## Setup

+Project contains basic eslint and prettier configuration.
+It also use basic gulp configuration to work with browsersync, autoprefixer and dart-sass.
+To run project on local environment please firstly install nodejs, install all needed packages and then use command: gulp watch.

 ## Contact
 Created by [@apyd](https://github.com/apyd) - feel free to contact me!